-The severity of the toxicity depends on the percentage of cacao in chocolate consumed and pet size.
+The severity of the toxicity depends on the percentage of cacao in the chocolate consumed and pet size.
 Dark chocolate has more cacao and is more dangerous.
-The smaller dogs have less body weight, making it easier to consume a toxic dose of chocolate.
+Smaller dogs have less body weight, making it easier to consume a toxic dose of chocolate.

 Signs may take several hours to develop.
 In mild cases, the clinical signs are vomiting, diarrhea, increased thirst, panting, and restlessness.
 The heart rate may be increased.
 In severe cases, the clinical signs are muscle tremors, seizures, an uncontrolled heart rate preceding heart failure, and death.

-Commonly owners will try to make the pet vomit by administering hydrogen peroxide by mouth, as recommended on the internet.
+Commonly, owners will try to make the pet vomit by administering hydrogen peroxide by mouth, as recommended on the internet.
 This is messy and often doesn’t cause the dog to vomit.
 Frothing of the peroxide often causes dogs to inhale peroxide into their lungs- another problem.
 Now the owner has increased the time from ingestion to treatment by trying to solve a problem at home when they should have called their veterinarian.
-Don’t follow this internet recommendation!
+Don’t follow that internet recommendation!
 In addition, clinical toxicity may still develop if other decontamination procedures are not used.